SeaLifeFlake/News-Editor/README.md

 # News Editor by OvO

-With this script can user Change your the news of your Homepage if they have the password you had defined.
+With this script can user change your the news of your Homepage if they have the password you had defined.

 # How to Install to your Website